 *NPOD requires all applicants for seed grants to provide documentation of consultation with a biostatistician of their choice regarding experimental design, and recommend using NPOD’s bioinformatics and biostatistics coordinators, Drs.
 Kathy Hanford or Steve Kachman (see https://cehs.unl.edu/npod/biomedical-and-obesity-research-core/).
 Documentation is to be provided by the biostatistician signing the application’s face page.

 Seed grant PIs will become NPOD members and will be expected to attend monthly meetings and participate in NPOD events.
 PIs will present their research progress at a monthly work-in-progress seminar of the NPOD, and also to the external advisory committee during NPOD’s annual review meeting.
 In addition, PIs will be required to submit a report to NPOD in time for submission of the center’s annual report to NIH (typically in February).
 A final report documenting progress, publications, and grant proposals submitted and awarded, will be due to NPOD within 30 days after the end date of the seed grant.
 PIs will acknowledge NPOD support (NIH P20GM104320) in publications and presentations resulting from their seed grant.
-PIs are expected to submit an R01 grant proposal to NIH or a similar type of grant proposal to another federal agency by the end of the funding period.
+PIs are expected to submit an R01 grant proposal to NIH or a similar type of grant proposal to another federal agency no later than fall NIH cycle.

 The scientific merit of each proposal will be assessed by a panel of experts with no conflict of interest, appointed by the NPOD director.
 Awards will require approval by the NPOD’s external advisory board.
 In the case of potential conflicts of interest, reviewers will be excused accordingly.
 The review criteria will follow NIH guidelines with the overall scientific merit of the proposal based on overall impact, significance, innovation, approach, investigators and environment.
 In addition, relevance of the proposal to the mission of NPOD will be assessed.
 The review will use the NIH scoring scale of 10-90.
 Decisions by NPOD are final.
 Successful applicants will be notified as soon as possible.